HoneyBadger919/prt_3_team5/README.md

 ## Introduction

-The aim of this project is to have a tokenized crypto fund that can be owned by users with an Ethereum account.
-The fund will have an administrator which decides to mint share to a users, keeps liquidity of held underlying in equilibrium, adds and remove tokens from the fund.
-To create the shares of the fund, the underlying assets will be bought on Uniswap, which allows to have access to market pairs on a decentralized Exchange (DEX).
+This project aims to have a tokenized crypto fund that can be owned by users with an Ethereum account.
+The fund will have an administrator which decides to mint share to a user, keeps the liquidity of held underlying in equilibrium, and adds and remove tokens from the fund.
+To create the shares of the fund, the underlying assets will be bought on Uniswap, which allows access to market pairs on a Decentralized Exchange (DEX).

 ## Technology

-- [Standard ERC20](https://docs.openzeppelin.com/contracts/4.x/erc20) since we want our tokenized fund share to be fungible, me make it compliant to this standard
+- [Standard ERC20](https://docs.openzeppelin.com/contracts/4.x/erc20) Since our tokenized fund share is fungible, me make it compliant to ERC20, in which ERC-20 introduces a standard for Fungible Tokens, addtionally, an ERC-20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens
 - [Ownable contract](https://docs.openzeppelin.com/contracts/2.x/access-control) so we have power over access control
-- [SafeMath](https://docs.openzeppelin.com/contracts/2.x/api/math) to perform sound mathematical operation because we are operating with unsigned integers only
+- [SafeMath](https://docs.openzeppelin.com/contracts/2.x/api/math) Arithmetic operations in Solidity with added overflow checks, revert the transaction when an /n                  operation overflows, to perform sound mathematical operation since we are operating with unsigned integers only.
-- [Uniswap](https://docs.uniswap.org/) to give us access to an automated market maker, liquidity pools and pairs
+- [Uniswap](https://docs.uniswap.org/) to give us access to an automated market maker, liquidity pools and pairs, Uniswap protocol is a peer-to-peer1 system designed for exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.
-- [Ganache](https://trufflesuite.com/ganache/) to create a dummy blockchain on which to test our contract
+- [Ganache](https://trufflesuite.com/ganache/) to develop, deploy, and test our fund dApps in a safe and deterministic environment across the entire development /n cycle, to create a dummy blockchain on which to test our contract, additionally, Ganache UI is a desktop application supporting both Ethereum and Corda technology.
+The command-line tool, ganache-cli (formerly known as the TestRPC), is available for Ethereum development
-- [Remix](https://remix.ethereum.org/) as a compiler and to deploy compiled smart contracts
+- [Remix](https://remix.ethereum.org/) Remix IDE allows developing, deploying and administering smart contracts for Ethereum like blockchains, here, used as a compiler and to deploy compiled smart contracts.

 ## Walkthrough
 <p align="center">